soulsands/trilium-chat/README.md

 <img src="./media/image-20230607235219388.png" alt="image-20230607235219388" style="zoom:33%;" />

-The chat history will be stored under the note labeled with `CHAT_HISTORY_HOME`.
+The chat history will be stored under the note labeled with the attribute `CHAT_HISTORY_HOME`.
 If such a note doesn't exist, it will be stored under the default "trilium-chat" note.

 When opening the history or prompts, the search bar will be focused by default.
 You can navigate through the options using the Tab and Shift+Tab keys, and select an option by pressing Enter.